raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

     id += 1   # Next job
 ```

-+ Next we need to wait for the jobs to complete before collecting the results returned from the cluster.
++ Next we need to wait for the jobs to complete before collecting the results returned by the cluster.

 ```python
 print( "Waiting..." )